rvojtus/UMLift/UMLift-maven-plugin/README.md

-# UMLet2EMF - Maven Plugin
+# UMLift - Maven Plugin

 This is a plugin for Apache Maven.
 It provides facilities and tools for Informal Model-Driven Development ( MDD).